Diploma in Clinical Supervision

 The applicant should usually possess the following:

-- A qualification at either UKCP Registered Psychotherapist or BACP Registered Counsellor/Psychotherapist or demonstrable equivalent training
+- A relevant qualification with an accrediting body: either UKCP Registered Psychotherapist or BACP Registered Counsellor/Psychotherapist or demonstrable equivalent training

 - Two years post-qualification experience